eagle-io/docs/source/topics/views/chart/index.rst

 Parameters
 ~~~~~~~~~~
-Parameters Subview displays a chart per parameter (based on parameter name).
-Useful for comparing parameters of the same type across multiple locations.
-Filters can be applied to reduce the number of charts and/or parameters being displayed.
+Parameters Subview displays a chart per Parameter (based on Parameter name).
+Useful for comparing Parameters of the same type across multiple Locations.
+Filters can be applied to reduce the number of charts and/or Parameters being displayed.

 .. image:: chart_parameters.png
 	:scale: 50 %